chintu-bhanderi/WiseFood/WorkRemains.md

 validationOfLogin - put into utility fu.

+IMP functionality and topics which is put in project.

 ** Locking mechanism
 when fetching available table then also check tableBooktoken table tuble, might be booked table in process then also it will fetch that table as available.

+** caching

+** token

+** Protected Router

+** Cryptography

+** socket.io for realtime

+** Jmeter through performance testing.

+** compression for decrease payload...

+** table assigning in slot for better uttilization of chaf side and reduce the responce time and better performance.